-This scientific information underpins the department's knowledge of the resource, which is incorporated in the integrated model for the area, consistent with best practice as outlined in the Australian groundwater modelling guideline (Barnett et al. 2012).
-The model development has been independently peer reviewed on several occasions and found to be a Class 2 model with elements of Class 3 (Class 3 being the highest Class).
+The model has been calibrated to groundwater level and streamflow measurements where the CLA discharges to riverine systems, see section 3.4.4.
+Based on the classification scheme outlined in the Australian Groundwater Modelling Guideline (Barnett et al. 2012), this model is deemed to be Class 2 with many components meeting Class 3 criteria, including spatial and temporal observations adequately defining groundwater behaviour and calibration statistics, prediction period and stresses.
 An independent review of the DR2 model in 2020 found that the model design and execution has been conducted to a high professional standard and is a leading example of best practice for a Class 2-3 coupled surface and groundwater model (Middlemis, 2020).